suzuki-shunsuke/ghproj/README.md

 1. (Recommendation) If you use GitHub **Organization** Project, you can use a `GitHub App`
 1. If you use GitHub **User** Project, you can use a `classic personal access token`

+`GitHub App` is much safer than `classic personal access token`, so we recommend the option 1.

 GitHub Actions token is unavailable to manage GitHub Projects.

 fine-grained personal access token is unavailable because it doesn't support GitHub Projects.